srikanth-murikipudi0506/1.8-TFT-with-Arduino/README.md

 Interface 1.8" TFT display with Arduino

-Interface 1.8" TFT display with Arduino and display a simple message on it
+Interface SPI based 1.8" TFT display with Arduino and display a simple message on it